Holy Synod: Holy Synod of the Romanian Orthodox Church

 The Holy Synod of the Romanian Orthodox Church is organized as the highest authority on all matters concerning the church.
 It comprises the Patriarch, all metropolitans, archbishops, bishops and vicar bishops of the church.
 The Holy Synod usually meets two times a year, in spring and autumn in ordinary sessions but extraordinary sessions are organized whenever necessary.
 Whilst is the supreme authority on all matters of the church, it is a deliberative authority, as all of its members are the leaders of the entire church, directly representing all of the believers of the RoOC.

 Holy Synod of the Serbian Orthodox Church

 The Serbian Orthodox Church is governed by a five-member Holy Synod.
-The patriarch is a permanent member, while the other four are bishops elected for two-year terms by the Bishops' Council, a body that represents all the metropolitans and other bishops of the church.
+The patriarch is a permanent member, while the other four are bishops elected for two-year terms by the Council of Bishops, a body that represents all the metropolitan bishops and other bishops of the church.